-Similarly in 2012, Mark Langridge was pursued by the Child Support Agency for maintenance payments for two children, twelve years after donating his sperm in a private arrangement to a lesbian mother.
+Similarly in 2012, Mark Langridge was pursued by the Child Support Agency for maintenance payments for two children, twelve years after donating his sperm in a private arrangement to a mother in a same-sex relationship.

 In 2013, in the case of M v F and H a married woman had met a sperm donor via an Internet matching site and conceived a child.
 She pursued the donor for child support, and there was a dispute over whether conception took place by artificial insemination or 'natural insemination'.
 After a fact-finding hearing, the court found that conception had taken place through intercourse and held the donor liable for child support and substantial legal costs.

 Find out more about financial provision for children.